 The "telephone first" data collection approach that began in July 2020 continued through April 2021.
-Prepandemic interviewing procedures (personal visit first) resumed in May 2021, but the majority of completed NHIS interviews in 2021 were still conducted by telephone.
+Pre-pandemic interviewing procedures (personal visit first) resumed in May 2021, but the majority of completed NHIS interviews in 2021 were still conducted by telephone.
 However, analyses of weighted estimates suggest that biases observed in 2020 did not persist in 2021.
-In the past, differences between estimates in Summary Health Statistics (based on final data files) and those found in NHIS Early Release products (based on preliminary data files) were typically less than 0.3 percentage points.
+Differences between estimates in Summary Health Statistics (based on final data files) and those found in NHIS Early Release products (based on preliminary data files) are typically less than 0.5 percentage points.
 As a result of the impact of the COVID-19 pandemic on data collection, differences between 2021 NHIS estimates in these products may be greater.
 From January through December 2022, approximately 56% of sample adult interviews were completed by telephone.